jgibbs1188/pies/README.md

 Filtered through the array and printed it to the DOM

 Added ability to create new pies using a form.
 Form will add pies to array and DOM

+Added delete button and functionality to pie cards